dadanhan/annb-workshop2021/README.md

 There is a plethora of information/documentation/tutorials online.
 So much so that it actually serves as a barrier to entry in some cases.
 Here we will go through a simplified tutorial of a simple, densely-connected supervised neural network to classify images.
 Consider this as a 'hello world' tutorial to Tensorflow.
 (The tutorial I based this off can be found [here](https://www.tensorflow.org/tutorials/keras/classification))

 The entire code is saved in the basic_supervised.py file.
-We will go through this line by line in the tutorial.

 #### Key concepts behind supervised neural networks